catheism/Catheism/README.md

     Have fun and play.

-    Avoid cockfights and monkey business.
+    Avoid cockfights, monkey business and binary oppositions.

-    Know and defend your territory.
+    Know and defend your boundaries.

     Know your neighbours and respect their boundaries.

-2. MEOW, PUR and HISS:
+2. Use CAT language.

     Use MEOW-request (Mindful, Eloquent, Objective, Whineless) for help.